s1ddok/Alloy/README.md

 ## CocoaPods

 [CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
 For usage and installation instructions, visit their website.
-To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Alloy into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 # Optionally add version, i.e. '~> 0.9.0'